 Those included in this audience focus on analyzing and improving a company's organizational problems.
 Typical behaviors include business strategy development, development of coaching skills, and process analysis of a business.
 They have a CMC certificate and may have had experience with Deloitte and Accenture.

 Individuals in this audience spend their days running numbers, counting beans, and making sure that the balance sheets balance out.
 They may work at large firms like Towers Watson, Mercer, Aon Hewitt, or Milliman.

 Nothing ventured, nothing gained.
 This audience focuses on financing start-up companies.
-Typical behaviors include assuming high risk for funding new companies, pooling investments, and determining investment decisions.
-They may have done business with start-ups like Uber, Airbnb and Flipkart.
+Typical behaviors include assuming the high risk for funding new companies, pooling investments, and determining investment decisions.
+They may have done business with start-ups like Uber, Airbnb, and Flipkart.

 'Tis money that begets money.
 Businesses in this audience advise clients on how to grow profits through investment strategies.
 They typically consult clients by analyzing their income needs, taxes, and assets.
 They may have been researching Merrill Lynch, Morgan Stanley, and JP Morgan Chase.